seanreed1111/sql-recipes/recipes.md

 You want to know which values are present in a set of values, without displaying duplicate values multiple times.
 Or you want to know how many distinct values there are.

 Solution
-Use DISTINCT to select unique values or COUNT(DISTINCT) to count them.
+Use DISTINCT to SELECT unique values or COUNT(DISTINCT) to count them.

 Discussion
 One summary operation that doesn’t use aggregate functions is to determine which values or rows are contained in a dataset by eliminating duplicates.
 Do this with DISTINCT (or DISTINCTROW, which is synonymous).
 DISTINCT is useful for boiling down a query result, and often is combined with ORDER BY to place the values in more mean- ingful order.
 For example, to determine the names of the drivers listed in the driver_log table, use the following statement: